Reading Terminal Market: Rebirth

 In the 1980s, the Reading Company changed its attitude towards the market and began efforts to revitalize it.
 Those efforts continued after SEPTA Regional Rail trains moved from the train terminal above the market to the new underground Market East Station (now Jefferson Station) below it in 1984.
-In 1990, ownership of the Reading Terminal and the market passed to the Pennsylvania Convention Center Authority (PCCA), and in 1994, Philadelphia City Council established a new, non-profit Reading Terminal Market Corporation (RTMC) to operate the market.
+In 1990, ownership of the Reading Terminal and the market passed to the Pennsylvania Convention Center Authority (PCCA).
+In 1994, Philadelphia City Council established a new, non-profit Reading Terminal Market Corporation (RTMC) to operate the market.

 The RTMC and the PCCA continued the revitalization program begun by the Reading Company, recruiting new tenants and increasing promotion of the market.
 By the mid-1990s to the 2000s, the market was once again living up to its founders' vision.
 Over 90% of its leasable space was occupied by profitable and stable vendors.
 The market is currently open 7 days a week, but not all vendors are open on Sundays.
 The Pennsylvania Dutch vendors are open Monday through Saturday.